BasThomas/basthomas.github.io/_posts/2023-07-29-exploring-assistive-access.md

 ### 3rd Party Apps

-For third party apps, I was delighted to see that, whereas they are not optmized, we can still set them up specifically for Assistive Access.
+For third party apps, I was delighted to see that, whereas they are not optimized, we can still set them up specifically for Assistive Access.
 For example by settings its language, and allowing access to things like Camera, Contacts, Live Activities, etc. — depending on what the app supports, of course.